--32 By definition. -mips1 Generate code using the MIPS1 instruction set (the default for the 32-bit compiler). -mips2 Generate code using the MIPS2 instruction set. -66 Suppress extensions that enhance FORTRAN 66 compatibility. -[no]kpicopt Asks uopt to perform the special treatment for global variables to optimize their program accesses regardless of the shared or non-shared compilation mode. -j Compile the specified source program and leave the ucode object file in a . u file. -w66 Suppress only FORTRAN 66 compatibility warnings messages. -usefpidx Force the compiler to use the floating point DO loop variable as the loop counter. -vms_cc Use VMS Fortran carriage control interpretation on unit 6. -vms_endfile Write a VMS endfile record to the output file when ENDFILE statement is executed and allow subsequent reading from an input file after an endfile record is encountered. -vms_library Treat subroutines/functions starting with LIB\$, OTS\$, and SMG\$ as VMS runtime library routines which take a variable number of arguments. -vms_stdin Allow rereading from stdin after EOF has been encountered.
-The 64-bit com piler supports the following switches which the 32-bit compiler does not: -64 By definition. -n32 Generate code for the high performance 32-bit (N32) ABI.
+-32, - 032 By definition. -mips1 Generate code using the MIPS1 instruction set (the default for the 32-bit compiler). -mips2 Generate code using the MIPS2 instruction set. -66 Suppress extensions that enhance FORTRAN 66 compatibility. -[no]kpicopt Asks uopt to perform the special treatment for global variables to optimize their program accesses regardless of the shared or non-shared compilation mode. -j Compile the specified source program and leave the $ucode$ object file in a $.u$ file. -w66 Suppress only FORTRAN 66 compatibility warnings messages.

+Force the compiler to use the floating point DO loop variable as the loop is executed and allow subsequent reading from an input file after an endfile record is encountered.